ccsj2023/APITestAutomation/README.md

 ## What is this Repository About?

 This project serves as a practical guide to API testing using the Rest-Assured framework.
 It includes example codes ranging from basic tests to comprehensive end-to-end API automation scenarios.
-By leveraging the Rest-Assured framework for building and sending HTTP requests and TestNG for managing test execution, the repository showcases testing against public APIs, such as Reqres.in, while also integrating authenticated requests against Postman-Echo.com.
+By leveraging the Rest-Assured framework for building and sending HTTP requests and TestNG for managing test execution, the repository showcases testing against public APIs, such as Reqres.in and JSONPlaceholder, while also integrating authenticated requests against Postman-Echo.com.
 It applies essential best practices by externalizing test data in JSON files, enhancing reusability and security.

 ## Technologies Used